raspberrychris/3dprintersking/content/posts/10-quietest-3d-printers.md

 ### **Introduction**

-3D printing is an additive manufacturing technology where three-dimensional objects are created from a digital file.
+3D printing is a manufacturing technology where three-dimensional objects are created from a digital file.
 They range from plastic toys to metal motorcycle parts and everything in between.

 [**Chuck Hull**](https://en.wikipedia.org/wiki/Chuck_Hull) invented the first 3D printer in 1980.
 Until the early 2000s, companies began developing consumer-friendly versions for everyday use.